OI-wiki/i18n/docs/basic/binary.md

       start = mid + 1;
     else if (arr[mid] > key)
       end = mid - 1;
-    else {  // The last test is equal because most search cases are either greater than or less than ret = mid;
+    else {  // This equality test is put in the end because most cases are either greater than or less than the value to find. ret = mid;
       break;
     }